Skip to content

 Our starting points along with the material relation are

-The curl of H\boldsymbol{H} is zero, hence H\boldsymbol{H} is a conservative field.
-Meaning there exists a scalar function φ\varphi such that
+The curl of H\boldsymbol{H} is zero, so H\boldsymbol{H} is a conservative field, meaning there exists a scalar function φ\varphi such that

 Here, φ\varphi is called the magnetic scalar potential.
-Substituting (5) and the constitutive relation B=μH\boldsymbol{B} = \mu \boldsymbol{H} in Gauss’s law for magnetism we get
+Substituting (5) and the constitutive relation B=μH\boldsymbol{B} = \mu \boldsymbol{H} into Gauss’s law for magnetism we get

 Weak formulation

-The partial differential equation is multiplied by the test function φ\varphi^{\prime} and integrated over the entire domain Ω\Omega.
+The partial differential equation (8)(8) is multiplied by the test function φ\varphi^{\prime} and integrated over the entire domain Ω\Omega to get

 Using the Leibniz rule for nabla operator on the divergence term we get